aditya123473892/wagtail/Public-Wagtail-sites.md

 1. the URL of the site,
 2. (optional) who it was developed by and
-3. (even more optional) an approximate town/country of the developer e.g, "Oxford UK", or simply "NZ" etc.
+3. (even more optional) an approximate town/country of the developer e.g, "Oxford UK", "NZ" etc.

 (Obviously only add your site if you're happy for it to be listing publicly.)